jason810496/Access-control-system/README.md

 ### Overcome the obstacle of HTTPS request from NodeMCU
 However , NodeMCU can connect to my API in the beginning .
 The reason is that HTTPS is required to connect to the API , but HTTPS connection have to check the **client certificate fingerprint** first.

-To overcome the obstacle , I found a [Example](https://circuits4you.com/2019/01/10/esp8266-nodemcu-https-secured-get-request/) using ESP8266 WiFi package that allow NodeMCU to start HTTPS connection by sending **lient certificate fingerprint** , which solve the problems .
+To overcome the obstacle , I found a [Example](https://circuits4you.com/2019/01/10/esp8266-nodemcu-https-secured-get-request/) using ESP8266 WiFi package that allow NodeMCU to start HTTPS connection by sending **client certificate fingerprint** , which solve the problems .

 ## Web Server Deployment
 NodeMCU can be seen as a server  , after setting **Port forwarding** , users are allowed to connect to the system from WAN ( Wide Area Network )